 A reciprocal exchange program between the University of Iowa and Meiji University allows UI students with fourth year level Japanese to study in Tokyo either as a visiting foreign student in one of the Departments at Meiji, or in courses for international and exchange students offered by the Center for International Programs.
 The choice depends on the student’s level of Japanese language proficiency.
-The exchange is open to undergraduates, and to graduates with an appropriate research interest who have a minimum of third year level Japanese at the time of application.
-Or students with minimal Japanese proficiency can study in one of Meiji’s divisions that offers classes taught in English, namely the School of Business Administration and the School of Global Japanese Studies for undergradutes, or the Graduate School of Governance Studies.
+The exchange is open to undergraduates in fourth year Japanese, and to graduates with an appropriate research interest who have a minimum of third year level Japanese at the time of application.
+Also, students with minimal Japanese proficiency can study in one of Meiji’s divisions that offers classes taught in English, namely the School of Business Administration and the School of Global Japanese Studies for undergraduates, or the Graduate School of Governance Studies.

 The program fee for study on Reciprocal exchange is based on semester-hour enrollment constituting minimum full time of your regular UI tuition.
 UI students earn transfer credit on this option of direct enrollment in programs of a Japanese university.